Himalayan Balsam in bloom

 Himalayan Balsam can produce around 800 seeds per stem.
 The viability of these seeds is approximately 3 years so it can spread widely.

 The clearance of Himalayan balsam is a fun and easy job that suite all ages.
 The best time to pull it is when the stems are at least 50cm tall and before the flowers produce seeds.
 This can be between April and late June depending on the climatic conditions of the year.

-For more information click here
+For more information click here.

-In the jungle, they can grow up to 3 metres
+In the jungle, they can grow up to 3 metres tall.

 The plant is mostly water, so they wilt down quickly

-Text and photo by Sufiyo Andersson
+Text and photos by Sufiyo Andersson